iNavFlight/inav/.github/ISSUE_TEMPLATE.md

+### If your issue looks like a hardware fault or a configuration problem please don't raise an issue here.

+### Please consider using other user support options such as asking the manufacturer of the hardware you are using, [RCGroups](https://www.rcgroups.com/forums/showthread.php?t=2495732), [Slack](https://inavflight.signup.team) or other user support forums & groups (e.g. facebook).

 ### Board and Version
 _Board name goes here.
 If you have a link where you've purchased the board - please include it_ _Version of INAV used goes here_